pingcap/docs/tidb-cloud/size-your-cluster.md

 TiKV is responsible for storing data.
 It is horizontally scalable.

-You can configure vCPUs size, node quantity, and storage size for TiKV.
+You can configure node size, node quantity, and storage size for TiKV.

-### TiKV vCPUs size
+### TiKV node size

 The supported sizes include 4 vCPU (Beta), 8 vCPU, and 16 vCPU.

 > **Note:**
 >
-> If the vCPUs size of TiKV is set as **4 vCPU (Beta)**, note the following restrictions:
+> If the node size of TiKV is set as **4 vCPU (Beta)**, note the following restrictions:
 >
 > - The node quantity of TiDB can only be set to 1 or 2, and the node quantity of TiKV is fixed to 3.
 > - TiKV can only be used with TiDB with 4 vCPU.